 - Can You Feel The Spirit.
 SPIRIT House had been an active organization on CMU’s campus since the late 1960s.
 But in 1985, they decided to broaden their activities and added a Buggy team!
-Thanks to ZBT getting kicked off campus in the Fall of 1984, ZBT’s old buggy Pegasus was suddenly available for use.
+Thanks to ZBT getting kicked off campus in the Fall of 1984, ZBT’s old buggy Pegasus was suddenly available for use (but see below).
 So Spirit decided to get in the game and obtained that buggy.
 The Spirit pushers were solid, but Pegasus itself wasn’t a top tier buggy, and as a new team, Spirit had never rolled on Raceday wheels and at Raceday speeds.
 According to Matt Wagner, going full speed caused Pegasus’s hatch to pop up early in the freeroll, acting as an air brake, causing the buggy to crawl through the freeroll.
 As a result, Spirit’s final time barely beat SAE’s Limo (and lost to PiLam’s Miss Budweiser).
 But it gave the organization the necessary foundation to quickly move up the ranks.
 It wouldn’t be long until Spirit became a Buggy powerhouse.

 - Fringe Funding Part 2.
 As noted previously, in 1984 Fringe attempted to secure $445 in funding from Student Senate before withdrawing the request.
 But they moved forward with their plan to acquire Student Senate funding for the 1984-1985 school year.
 The request was for $1,797, to cover both booth and buggy supplies, and at the end of the Spring 1984 semester, Fringe’s request was granted.
 However, the funding came with a couple of stipulations.
 First, Fringe was not eligible for funding for new tools (for booth or buggy) for a period of 5 years following the receipt of these funds.
 Second, Fringe was not permitted to build a new buggy for 3 years following the allocation of funds, after having built Benefit in 1984 (though it seems they waited only 2).